wainnyta/comit/june-4th-2018/README.md

 ## June 4th, 2018
-Today's lecture will be Introduction and we spend time getting to know more about each other.\
+Today's lecture will be Introduction and we spend time getting to know more about each other.
+&nbsp;

 ## Homework
 1. Research about Information Technology